 I took the base recipe from ameliorator.blogspot.com and modified it to my taste, including the use of cultured butter, added back wholemeal flour as the original recipe called for, use regular sugar instead of icing sugar to dust the shortbread and of course – the spiced mead!
 Lastly, instead of the classic scallop shells to cook the shortbread in, I recommend instead using a French madeleine tray, which are in fact scallop-shaped!

-Citizens, Aberffraw Biscuits – Pilgrim Shortbread – will take you back to an earlier era – I hope you enjoy it as much as I do!
+Citizens, Aberffraw Biscuits – Pilgrim Shortbread – will take you back to an earlier time and I hope you enjoy it as much as I do!